UMAC Plenary and Workshop Speakers

 Friday Morning Innovation Talks Speakers

 Technology and communications strategies are always evolving.
-To help you stay up on the latest trends, we’ve invited three professionals with organizations known for innovation to address how they go about their business.
+To help you stay up on the latest trends, we invited three professionals with organizations known for innovation to address how they go about their business.
+Presenters were Edward Cambron, who has more than 30 years of experience in arts management, Matt Smith, who works with social media with the Visit Philadelphia website, and the Rev. Adam Weber, lead pastor of the fast-growing Embrace Church.

 Friday Morning Keynote Speakers